Apache Flink, State Management, Checkpointing, Savepoints, Fault Tolerance

 descriptor.enableTimeToLive(ttlConfig);

-Changelog State Backend: Flink 1.15+ supports the changelog state backend, which materializes state changes immediately to distributed storage.
-This reduces recovery time at the cost of higher I/O during normal operation.
+Changelog State Backend: Flink 1.15+ introduced and Flink 1.18+ stabilized the changelog state backend, which materializes state changes immediately to distributed storage.
+This reduces recovery time from minutes to seconds at the cost of higher I/O during normal operation.
+As of 2025, this is production-ready for latency-sensitive applications:

 Summary